All Products

 Elastic Compute Service:Economical mode

 You can use the economical mode of pay-as-you-go Elastic Compute Service (ECS) instances to retain instance data and configurations while reducing costs.
-When your pay-as-you-go instances are in economical mode, you are no longer billed for the computing resources (vCPUs and memory) of the instances and continue being billed for the other instance resources, such as system-assigned public IP addresses, disks (including system disks and data disks), elastic IP addresses (EIPs), and images.
-This topic describes the limits, billing rules, and risks about the economical mode, as well as how to enable the economical mode.
+When your pay-as-you-go instances are in economical mode, you are no longer charged for the computing resources (vCPUs and memory) and system-assigned public IP addresses of the instances and continue being charged for other instance resources, such as disks (including system disks and data disks), elastic IP addresses (EIPs), and images.
+This topic describes the limits, billing rules, and risks of the economical mode and how to enable this mode.

 Limits

-To support the economical mode, ECS instances must meet the following criteria:
+To use the economical mode, ECS instances must meet the following criteria:

 • The instances are deployed in virtual private clouds (VPCs).